UPstartDeveloper/adam-smith-tweet-generator/README.md

 Thank you in advance for contributing to this project!

 ## Running the Tests
+Tests are not implemented for this site at the moment.
+Please come back to this section later, I appreciate your patience.

 ## Frameworks/APIs Used
 - Flask - web framework for the backend